Recommendations based on The Adventures of Sherlock Holmesby Arthur Conan Doyle

 Dr James Mortimer calls on Sherlock Holmes in London for advice after his friend Sir Charles Baskerville was found dead in the yew alley of his manor on Dartmoor in Devon .
 The death was attributed ...
 (Wikipedia)

-3. The Return of Sherlock Holmes
+3. The Memoirs of Sherlock Holmes

 by Arthur Conan Doyle